merely-useful/py-rse/index.md

 ## Verifying Zipf's Law {#git-advanced-zipf-verify}

-Now that we have defined the functions required to fit a curve to our word count plots, we can update `plotcounts.py` so the entire script reads as follows:
+Now that we can fit a curve to our word count plots, we can update `plotcounts.py` so the entire script reads as follows:

 ```python